OliynykLab/OliynykLab.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 Here's a list of some things we did!
+Most if not all of our software is open-source.

 {% include tags.html tags="publication, resource, website" %}